MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 * [Activating security policy changes](#activating-security-policy-changes)

 > [!NOTE]
 > it's possible to bypass this procedure and instead use a Workday administrator account as the system integration account.
-This may work fine for demos, but is not recommended for production deployments.
+This may work fine for demos, but isn't recommended for production deployments.

 ### Creating an integration system user